 His understanding of the natural world and its balance is evident in works such as After Dinner (2014) where a sleeping polar bear rests alongside the skull of a walrus.
-Rendered in exceptional detail, this work deftly explores the cyclical relationship between predator and prey and hints at the viewers’ own position, through Pitsiulak’s eyes, as observer as well as hunter.
-Similarly, in Untitled (Cockpit) (2008), the artist depicts an intimate overhead view of the Arctic landscape from a first-person vantage.
-Here, large windows frame both the rocky terrain and blue water below as well as the light blue gradient of the sky above in a composition that captures and conveys the artists’ affinity for his home.
-For the exhibition Don’t Stop Me Now (2013) at Esplanade Art Gallery in Medicine Hat, AB, curator Diana Warren included this work, noting it provides “...a sense of where the artist is from--what [he was] thinking about regarding [his] own community.”
+Rendered in exceptional detail this work deftly explores the cyclical relationship between predator and prey and hints at the viewers’ own position, through Pitsiulak’s eyes, as observer as well as hunter.
+Similarly in Untitled (Cockpit) (2008) the artist depicts an intimate overhead view of the Arctic landscape from a first-person vantage.
+Here large windows frame both the rocky terrain and blue water below as well as the light blue gradient of the sky above in a composition that captures and conveys the artist's affinity for his home.

 2016 Winner of the CHARS Art Competition.